ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 ![polymer.png](attachment:polymer.png)

 We find that, just as for the 100-dimensional normal distribution, the $U_7$ HMC shows significantly increased acceptance rates as compared to the leapfrog HMC.
-The calculation of the ESS shows that for the two smallest timesteps tested, the estimated number of independent samples is much higher for the $U_7$-based HMC than for the standard implementation.
+The calculation of the ESS shows that for the two smallest time steps tested, the estimated number of independent samples is much higher for the $U_7$-based HMC than for the standard implementation.
-It is also important to note that if the acceptance rate is very low, the ESS tends to get vastly overestimated (**TODO:** remember reference), which means that also for the third timestep, the ESS obtained with standard HMC is probably somewhat lower than for the implementation with the more accurate integrator.
+It is also important to note that if the acceptance rate is very low, the ESS tends to get vastly overestimated (**TODO:** remember reference), which means that also for the third time step, the ESS obtained with standard HMC is probably somewhat lower than for the implementation with the more accurate integrator.

 What does this mean w.r.t. to absolute performance?
 Remember that while the $U_7$ yields better acceptance rates and higher ESS, it also requires more computing time.
 We can estimate this additional computing time by assuming that the most expensive part during numerical integration is the evaluation of the square root in the distance calculations.